Lazyuki/rollup-plugin-mv/README.md

 # rollup-plugin-mv

-🍣 A Rollup plugin to move generated files
+🍣 A Rollup plugin to move around generated files and directories

 ## Requirements